Selling final expense insurance CAN be a lucrative and rewarding career.

-I was in a similar situation as an agent selling final expense insurance.
+I was in a similar situation as a new agent learning how to sell final expense insurance.

 It comes back to the competitive fundamentals of selling final expense life insurance.

-Now imagine if all you had access to for six months were the higher-priced carriers with tougher underwriting.
+Imagine if all you had access to were the higher-priced carriers with tougher underwriting.

-Wouldn’t it frustrate you if I replaced what you just sold, causing you to lose out on those commissions?
+Wouldn’t it frustrate you if I replaced what you just sold, causing you to lose out on those final expense commissions?